OpportunityIntl/OI-OffCanvas/README.md

 ### Accessing public methods and properties

-The OffCanvas instance is saved as jQuery data under the key `offcanvas` on the drawer element.
+If you used the jQuery plugin, the OffCanvas instance is saved as jQuery data under the key `offcanvas` on the drawer element.
 You can retrieve the instance to access its public methods and properties with `$('.drawer').data('offcanvas')`.
 If you initialized the library with plain javascript, you should have stored the instance in a variable.
 So, for example, to open the drawer manually:

 ```javascript
 // jQuery